 How to Successfully Implement BI

-• What’s your objective?
-Clearly defined problems with SMART goals will help you estimate the expectations and understand your end-result you would like to achieve.
+- What’s your objective?
+Clearly defined problems with SMART goals will help you estimate the expectations and understand the result you would like to achieve.

 Once you answered these questions, you can move to the following steps of BI implementation:

-3. Select your software vendor.
+- Select your software vendor.
 The selection of the software depends on your budget and your specific needs.
 To identify the best business intelligence software for your business you should evaluate the features it offers and how you can apply them within your current infrastructure.
-Oracle, IBM, SAP, Tableau are among the best players on the market.
+Oracle, IBM, SAP, and Tableau are among the best players in the market.

-4. Choose your data environment and BI platform.
+- Choose your data environment and BI platform.
 You can select on-premise, cloud-based, or hybrid solutions.
-Amazon Web Services, Microsoft Azure, Google Cloud are the ones with the acknowledged platforms.
+Amazon Web Services, Microsoft Azure, and Google Cloud are the ones with the acknowledged platforms.